Want to know about kkondae, the Korean equivalent of a boomer?

 Kkondae has become a word every Korean uses.

-Kkondae like to say “Latte is a horse” in Korean, which means “Back in my day” or “That’s how it’s always been done.”
+Kkondae like to say “Latte is a horse” in Korean as a wordplay, which means “Back in my day” or “That’s how it’s always been done.”

 What Does Kkondae Literally Mean?